camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 {{< img src="../img/jboss-jconsole.png" title="JConsole" >}}

 The JConsole plugin allows you to inspect the management model graphically and build operations using a wizard.
-In order to start the JBoss JConsole plugin, start the jconsole.bat/sh file provided in the JBoss distribution.
+To start the JBoss JConsole plugin, start the jconsole.bat/sh file provided in the JBoss distribution.
 [More Information in the JBoss Docs](https://docs.jboss.org/author/display/AS72/JMX+subsystem+configuration).

 # Manage Classpath Dependencies